 However, significant changes can result in a team going back to an earlier stage.
 If these changes and their consequential behaviors are recognized and addressed, teams may successfully remain in the Performing stage indefinitely.

 Every project will come to an end.
 This is called adjourning.
 Characterized by an emotional rollercoaster, this ending stage can go two separate ways: with the sense of loss hovering in the air, members can either lose focus or gain the momentum by coping with “grief” and focusing on the task at hand.

 The team has been formed and the time of silent individuals in your open space office is coming to an end.
 Reorganizing group of individuals into a jelled and functional team has increased the productivity of your company.

-- By combining efforts of many, instead of relying on individual’s contribution, you will achieve higher efficiency.
+- By combining the efforts of many, instead of relying on an individual’s contribution, you will achieve higher efficiency.

 - You can coordinate team efforts by delegating roles and tasks, which - in return - will allow you to achieve greater effectiveness.

 - By relying on diversity within the team, you can utilize information and knowledge that different members bring to the table.
 This offers an array of potential approaches which can ensure a better quality of the final product.